 Gemfields releases updated ‘G-Factor for Natural Resources’ figures to 31 December 2025

-Gemfields is pleased to confirm its ‘G-Factor for Natural Resources’ figures for the Kagem emerald mine in Zambia and Montepuez Ruby Mining in Mozambique, which now stand at 17% and 26% respectively for the 10-year period from 2016 through 2025.
-The ‘G-Factor for Natural Resources’ reveals the percentage of natural resource revenue paid to the government of the host country in the form of mineral royalties, corporation tax and, where the relevant government is a shareholder, dividends.
+Gemfields is pleased to confirm that the Kagem emerald mine in Zambia recorded a ‘G-Factor for Natural Resources’ figure of 17%, while Montepuez Ruby Mining in Mozambique recorded 26%.
+These figures cover the 10-year period from 2016 to 2025.
+The ‘G-Factor for Natural Resources’ reveals the percentage of natural resource revenue that companies pay to the host country’s government through mineral royalties, corporation tax and, where the government is a shareholder, dividends.

 Transparency and Accountability Through G-Factor